wackou/pyinfra/docs/inventory-data.rst

     app_user = "myuser"
     app_dir = "/opt/pyinfra"

-These can then be used in operations:
+These variables can then be used in operations:

 .. code:: python